pattonsgirl/Spring2021-CEG2410/AWS-Setup-Guide.md

    Note: replace _/path/to/private/key_ and _ElasticIP_ with your information
   - If your connection was refused, you may have forgotten to put the username `ubuntu` in front of your Elastic IP address
 - You are now signed in to your AWS Educate system as the user `ubuntu`

+## Connecting to the WINDOWS SERVER AWS Environment

+- - In the [Running Instances](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=instanceState) menu, click the checkbox next to `CEG 2410 Windows Server 2019`
+- A description menu will open up below.
+- Identify the Public IPv4 Address in the middle column.
+This is the IP address you will need to connect to the machine via Remote Desktop
+- In the `Actions` tab (top right-ish), select `Security` then select `Get Windows password`
+  - You will be prompted to upload or copy the contents of the key that was downloaded in the "Key Pair" step.
+Do so
+  - Select `Decrypt Password`
+  - The displayed password is the password for the account to log in to the Windows Server.
+Copy it to somewhere secure.

+**You are now ready to make a remote desktop connection to your Windows AWS server.**

 ## Git Going